ProjectDossier/ESSIR-2023-Legal-Tutorial/README.md

 # Official respository for Legal Tutorial in The 14th European Summer School on Information Retrieval

+Welcome to the Statute Retrieval Tutorial!
+In this tutorial, we will delve into the world of legal information retrieval, specifically focusing on the identification of relevant statutes given a brief description of a legal situation.
+This task is crucial for legal practitioners, as it enables them to access the written laws that may apply to their cases.
+We explore this subject in more detail in the following.

 ## Task definition:

-The task of statute retrieval aims to identify the relevant statutes (i.e., candidate document) given a short description of a legal situation (i.e., query).
+The primary objective of statute retrieval is to identify the relevant statutes (from the candidate documents) based on a concise description of a legal scenario (query).

 ## Motivation
-In countries following the Common Law system (e.g., India, UK, Canada, Australia, and many others), there are two primary sources of law
+In countries that adhere to the Common Law system (e.g., India, UK, Canada, Australia, and many others), two main sources of law exist:

         1. Statutes which are the written laws
         2. Precedents or judgements of prior cases delivered by a court, which involve similar legal facts and issues are the current case, but are not directly indicated in the written law

-While working on a new case a legal practitioner often relies on these statutes and precedents to understand how the Court has discussed, argued and behaved in similar scenarios.
-This task is aimed at creating retrieval systems capable of addressing this problem
+Legal practitioners frequently rely on statutes and precedents when working on new cases.
+These resources help them understand how the court has discussed, argued and decided similar scenarios.
+Our tutorial aims to provide preliminary information on developing retrieval systems that can address this critical need.

 ## Dataset

-We use the Artificial Intelligence for Legal Assistance (AILA) dataset, and focus on Task 1 - Precedent & Statute retrieval.
-AiILA is a series of shared tasks aimed at developing datasets and methods for solving variety of legal informatics problems.
+For this tutorial, we leverage the Artificial Intelligence for Legal Assistance (AILA) dataset, specifically focusing on Task 1 - Precedent & Statute retrieval.
+AILA encompasses a series of shared tasks designed to create datasets and methods for solving various legal informatics challenges.

-To be more specific, we focus on TASK 1B, titled "Identifying relevant statutes" in a mutlti-stage setup.
-For first stage retrieval, we explore BM25 and Splade and for re-ranking on the top-k candidates retrieved by firs stage retriever, we use Large language models with few-shot in-context reasoninig where the number of training size is only two instance and we also fine-tune cross-encoders where the number of queries for training is 40 queries.
-We evaluate the re-ranker on ten qureies from the validation.
+To be more precise, we concentrate on TASK 1B, titled "Identifying relevant statutes," in a multi-stage setup.
+In the initial stage of retrieval, we explore BM25 and Splade.
+For re-ranking the top-k candidates retrieved by the first-stage retriever, we employ large language models (LLMs) with few-shot in-context reasoning with only two training instances, and fine-tuned cross-encoders with 40 training queries.
+We evaluate the re-ranker using ten queries from the validation set.

-It is noteworthy to mention that our setup in cross-encoder re-ranking could be more fair if we had a sepearte test dataset.
-However, here, our objective is teaching students to implement and train mentioned methods.
+It is important to note that while a separate test dataset would make our cross-encoder re-ranking setup more robust, our primary goal here is to teach students how to implement and train these methods effectively.

 ## Tutorial plan

+Our tutorial is divided into several informative sessions:

+        1. Introduction to Legal Information Retrieval: Presented by [Sophia Althammar](https://www.linkedin.com/in/sophia-althammer-2a93b6b9/) and [Alaa El-Ebshihy](https://www.linkedin.com/in/alaa-el-ebshihy/) and [Alaa El-Ebshihy](https://www.linkedin.com/in/alaa-el-ebshihy/), this session provides an overview of legal information retrieval.

+        2. First Stage Retrievers (BM25 and Splade): Taught by [Tobias Fink](https://www.linkedin.com/in/tobias-fink-89b50a229/, this session explores the implementation and usage of first stage retrievers, with code available in the "first_stage_retrievers" folder.

-We started our tutorial with an introduction to legal IR that presented by [Sophia Althammar](https://www.linkedin.com/in/sophia-althammer-2a93b6b9/) and [Alaa El-Ebshihy](https://www.linkedin.com/in/alaa-el-ebshihy/).
-Next, we practically investigated implementation of first stage retrievers (i.e., BM25 and Splade) that taught by [Tobias Fink](https://www.linkedin.com/in/tobias-fink-89b50a229/), and its implementation is available on "first_stage_retrievers" folders.
-Finally, in the afternoon session, [Arian Askari](https://www.linkedin.com/ /arian-askari/) presented how to fine-tune and evaluate cross-encoder reranker.
-In the era of LLMs, he then investigated how LLMs, particularly FLAN-T5 is able to address the task of re-ranking statues given legal question with only few-shot provided examples.
-The implementation of reranking stage is available on "llms_transformers_rerankers" folder.
+        3. Cross-Encoder Re-ranking: In the afternoon session, [Arian Askari](https://www.linkedin.com/in/arian-askari/) presents the process of fine-tuning and evaluating cross-encoder rerankers.
+This includes an investigation into how LLMs, particularly FLAN-T5, can effectively re-rank statutes based on a legal question with minimal provided examples.
+The implementation of the reranking stage is available in the "llms_transformers_rerankers" folder.

+Notes:

-The slides of the presentation is available on "presentation" folder.
+- You can check ut othe presentation slides in the "presentation" folder.

-All of our tutorial could be run with Google Colab without access to premium account.
+- All of our tutorial could be run with Google Colab without access to premium account.

 <!---
 # Retrieval